 Google Analytics 4 offers customizable standard reports in the UI, allowing businesses to create unique reports tailored to their goals and KPIs.
 The Explorer section is also more powerful than in Universal Analytics, with machine learning at its core, empowering analysts to improve reporting.

 A few of the simplified reports in Google Analytics 4 include:

 - Life Cycle Reports: Help you analyze data by the stage your customers are in their purchase journey.

 - User Reports: Provide insights on user demographics and the technologies they use to navigate through your website.

-[Editor’s note: If you are new to analysis hub reporting features of analysis hub, be sure to check out this article.]
+[Editor’s note: If you are new to Explore reporting features, be sure to check out this article.]

 Benefits of the new Google Analytics 4 Event-Modeled Property

 Some advanced technologies, such as machine learning algorithms, have been used to create Google Analytics 4.
 The benefits you can enjoy include:

 1. Adaptability and Data-Driven Decisions